Child Custody & Visitation Attorney in Manhattan

 There is nothing more heartbreaking than children feeling the loss of their parents through divorce.
 You can rest assured that our child custody and visitation lawyer in Manhattan, is dedicated to serving your child’s needs at any cost.

-Call us today at (917) 909-6166 for a family law attorney who can give you personalized, dependable support.
+Call us today at (917) 909-6166 for a child custody attorney who can give you personalized, dependable family law support.

 Will I Get Joint Custody or Sole Custody?